Hawaiian culture is famous for the positive values which are a big part of how people talk and act across the island.

 Hawaiian culture has always placed a huge amount of importance on social interdependence.
 Put simply, Hawaiian people genuinely believe that for their community to thrive, people need to relate healthily and generously to one another.

-Everywhere in Hawaii, you’ll see people practising this way of life: giving back to their society selflessly, because only when every individual citizen helps out their neighbor without expecting anything in return, will the community stand strong.
+Everywhere in Hawaii, you’ll see people practicing this way of life: giving back to their society selflessly, because only when every individual citizen helps out their neighbor without expecting anything in return, will the community stand strong.

 Kokua has been around for nearly as long as Hawaii itself.
 Over time, it’s become one of the important foundations of Hawaiian society.